pauleveritt/htm.py/docs/factories/index.rst

 This ``html()``  function, which we write, is wrapped by the ``@htm`` decorator, which does the magic of tagged strings, calling, caching, etc.

 What if ``@htm`` was actually a stateful decorator?
+Meaning, it kept an instance of a passed-in class, which was then used to construct components.
+In this case, components could ask for arguments and the data would come from the instance.

 .. literalinclude:: f04.py